 Power over Ethernet (PoE) Maximum PoE Power from Switch 720 Watts Maximum PoE Power from iRM-8GRJ45P Line Module 240 Watts Slots where PoE is supported Slots 1, 2, and 3

 Power over Ethernet (PoE) Notes PoE is a factory-configured option for the iMX350 and iMX950.
 It requires an external power supply to provide power to the PoE ports.
-The line modules providing power iRM-8GRJ45P have a maximum operating temperature of +75°C.

 11. Compliance Specifications

 11.1.
 Product Safety Tests